 The STEM-Ersions could not succeed without the help of WEC partners in the region.
 Doing What MATTERS for Jobs and the Economy, pays for teacher stipends, speaker fees and teacher project materials, VC Innovates covers transportation costs and helps coordinate teacher recruitment, community service organizations pay for meals and snacks, and various industry partners provide teacher tours.
 Without these partners, the STEM-Ersion programs would not be possible.

-The WEC and our partners are working on a fantastic teacher STEM-Ersion for summer 2018.
+The WEC and our partners are working to develope a fantastic teacher STEM-Ersion for IT careers.
 For the first time, the STEM-Ersion will focus on one of the fastest growing industries: IT.
 Teachers will have the opportunity to explore local IT facilities and get a better understanding of what careers in IT require.
 If you have any recommendations, would like more information, or are interested in participating, please complete the form to the right.

 STEM-Ersion – Agriculture

 The STEM-Ersion opened with presentations from Dr. Ben Faber from the University of California and Ventura County Ag Commissioner Henry Gonzales.
 Their presentations familiarized us with current, past, and future ag conditions in Ventura County.
 Next up, we toured Mission Produce, Deardorff Family Farms organic yard, and Houweling's Tomatoes.
 The tours included everything from the largest packing plant in North America to hydroponic greenhouse tomatoes to organic celery fields and high tech seed processing.

 Day two started with an in depth tour of Monsanto's high tech seed processing operation.
 Monsanto employees then explained the GMO world and shared four amazing project based learning lessons with our teachers:

 - A "Farmer Game" requiring students to make growing decisions in four regions of the globe, and to calculate ROI